 This is the download page for the very latest SD card image for ISS-Above HD.
-Image works with Pi Model 3+ / 3 / Model 2 and B*/B+ and now also automatically detects if the official Raspberry Pi 7″ Touchscreen is connected and it will adjust display output accordingly.
+Image works with Pi Model3+ / 3 A+/ 3 / 2 / B+ / B* / A+ / Zero +W and now also automatically detects if the official Raspberry Pi 7″ Touchscreen is connected and it will adjust display output accordingly.

-Detailed installation and setup information will be provided after you have completed the “purchase” on how to complete the setup process
+Detailed installation and setup information will be provided after you have completed the “purchase” on how to complete the setup process.
+You’ll be up and running in minutes after downloading the image and writing it to your own 8GB microSD card.

 Setup of the ISS-Above is handled via a very simple web browser admin process.
 No need to connect with the Pi using SSH or do ANY coding as everything can be handled from a browser.
-SSH access to the image is disabled (to minimize hacking risk).
+SSH / console access to the image is unavailable (to minimize the hacking risk).

 See this Quick Setup video on how the configuration process works once you have written the image to your MicroSD card and started up your Pi.